AirdroperUA/AirOS-docs/content/integrations/hardware/required/control-computer/index.md

 ## Unsupported Operating Systems

-Althugh QGroundControl can be downloaded onto these operating systems, ArduSub is not currently supported on:
+Althugh QGroundControl can be downloaded onto these operating systems, ArduPlane, ArduRover, ArduSub is not currently supported on:

 * Android
 * iOS